joehahn/exes-n-ohs/README.md

 ### deploy model API

-The script _mlp_model_api.py_ also wraps an API around the MLP model's predict method, and that API is then deployed with these settings:
+The script _mlp_model_api.py_ also wraps an API around the MLP model's predict method, and that API is deployed with these settings:

     API Name=exes-n-ohs-api
     description=API that calls the MLP model built by the exes-n-ohs demo